-(e) Leaves of Absence
+e) Leaves of Absence

 Article 11 applies for both paid and unpaid leaves.
-For the purposes of an unpaid 11.25-hour shift, the deduction from pay shall equate to 14.05 hours.
-For the purposes of an unpaid 7.5-hour shift, the deduction from pay shall equate to 9.375 hours.
+For the purposes of an unpaid eleven point two five (11.25) hour shift, the deduction from pay shall equate to fourteen point zero five (14.05) hours.
+For the purposes of an unpaid seven point five (7.5) hour shift, the deduction from pay shall equate to nine point three seven five (9.375) hours.

-(f) Tour Exchange
+(f) Shift Exchange